MinhKhaNe/SYSTOLIC_ARRAY/README.md

-# SAURIA_CORE
+# SYSTOLIC_ARRAY
-RTL code of SAURIA Core and testbench to test each module
+RTL code of Systolic Array in SAURIA Core and testbench to test each module

 ## 1. ADDER
 ###   a.
 Adder Gear (Generic Error-tolerant Adder):